Finding the best humidifier for dry skin, nose, and eye relief can be stressful and time-consuming. So many choices and

 - Slightly more expensive than other models

-At near $60 it’s obviously not as inexpensive as some other choices out there.
+At nearly $60 it’s obviously not as inexpensive as some other choices out there.
 However, for the quality, performance, long use time, and options, it’s a great choice you won’t regret.

 It works great to soothe my dry skin, nose, and eyes.
 You’ll like it too!

 5. Levoit LV600HH Hybrid – A leader among large room humidifiers.
 Hybrid technology, great performance, and the best features.

 Ready for one of the best money can buy?
 The Levoit LV600HH hybrid warm mist/cool mist humidifier is an example of great design and features in one package.

 A home air quality industry leader, Levoit produces some of the most popular products sold today.
 The LV600HH once again proves why.

 A unique take on humidifier design, it uses a hybrid design for making cool mist or warm mist humidification possible as needed.
 The Levoit can automatically maintain room air humidity for the perfect comfort level unattended.

 You’ll get some of the best features available for your money.
 A nice digital display provides the current room humidity level as well as an operational status indication.
 The front-facing control panel features touch controls.
 Use the included remote control at your leisure to adjust the unit from across the room.
 Very handy!

 A sharp-looking digital display on the front shows a clear and easy-to-read room humidity status level in addition to current function settings.